Ybalrid/Voron2-UNIT-01-KlipperConfig/README.md

 I have a Logitech C615 webcam installed inside my chamber.
 I have re-shelled the PCB of the webcam inside a custom 3d pritned part, but I am not happy enough with it to share it (just yet)

+## Mainsail

+I run Mainsail on my Voron 2.4.
+The machine color scheme (and few added stickers) reference the Evangelion Unit-01 from Neon Genesis Evangelion.
+There is some custom CSS and pictures to apply *some* theming to the Mainsail UI, including a 7 segment font for some of the numerical indicators